VAT exemption on products sold to foreign travellers

-For how long and in what way can products be exported from the territory of the Community?
+4. For how long and how should the products concerned be exported from the territory of the Community?

-The exemption may be applied to the supply of products or goods pursuant to Section 99 of the VAT Act only if the customer exits the goods purchased in Hungary from the territory of the country, with the simultaneous presentation of the original copy of the invoice (or simplified invoice) to the customs authority, within 90 days from purchase in his-her personal luggage, and the customs office of exit from the Community certifies the exit by affixing its seal and endorsement on the VAT refund application.
+The exemption may be applied to the supply of products or goods pursuant to Section 99 of the VAT Act only if the customer exits the goods purchased in Hungary from the territory of the country, with the simultaneous presentation of the original copy of the invoice (or simplified invoice) to the customs authority, within 90 days from purchase in his/her personal or travel luggage, and the customs office of exit from the Community certifies the exit by affixing its seal and endorsement on the VAT refund application.
 The customs authority endorses the VAT refund application form only when the goods are transported to a country outside the European Union.
-Subsequent certification of exit on the tax reclaim sheet may not take place.
-More than one VAT refund application forms may be endorsed in the course of one customs procedure.
+Subsequent certification of exit on the tax refund application form may not take place.
+More than one VAT refund application forms may be endorsed in the course of one single customs procedure.
 (The customs authority shall withhold the second copy of the VAT refund application form, sealed and endorsed, from the foreign traveller.)

-Even if other statutory conditions prevail, the supply of goods may be exempt from the tax pursuant to Section 99 of the VAT Act, only if the first copy of the VAT refund application form, certifying the exportation of the goods within the deadline, endorsed and sealed by the Customs Authority, is available at the vendor.
-In order to receive the tax refund, the foreign traveller (or his proxy) must return also his own invoice (or simplified invoice) copy to the vendor.
+Even if other statutory conditions prevail, the supply of goods may be exempt from the tax pursuant to Section 99 of the VAT Act, only if the first copy of the VAT refund application form, certifying the exportation of the goods within the deadline, endorsed and sealed by the customs authority, is available at the vendor.
+In order to receive the tax refund, the foreign traveller (or his/her proxy) must return also his own copy of the invoice (or simplified invoice) to the vendor.

-How to apply exemption applied within the framework of tax refund?
+8. How to apply tax exemption in the framework of tax refund?

 Refund of VAT may be requested by a person acting in the name and behalf of the foreign traveller who presents a power of attorney made out in his/her name in writing by the foreign traveller.
 The proxy or representative of the foreign traveller shall hand over to the vendor power of attorney made out in his/her name in writing.